Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 This subsection demonstrates how to summarize data for a specific number of events as well as how to do that summarization for batches of events.

 To demonstrate this, assume that a factory manager wants to track the maximum production in every 10 production runs.
-IOn order to do so, let's create a Stream application as follows:
+IOn order to do so, let's create a Stream worker as follows:

-1. Start creating a new stream application.
-You can name it `ProductionApp` For instructions, see [Creating a Stream Application](create-stream-app.md).
+1. Start creating a new stream worker.
+You can name it `ProductionApp` For instructions, see [Creating a Stream Worker](create-stream-app.md).

    ```sql
    @App:name('MaximumProductionApp')